Lemoncode/redux-sagas-typescript-by-example/07_channels/readme.md

 }
 ```

-- Let's create a container we will call it _bids-table.container.tsx_,it will connect
+- Let's create a container we will call it currency-table.container.tsx_,it will connect
 the _START_SOCKET_SUBSCRIPTION_ action creator with the _startSocketConnection_
 component prop callback.

-_./src/components/currency-table/currency-table.container.tsx_
+_./src/components/currency-table/currency-table.container.ts_

 ```typescript
 import {connect} from 'react-redux';